Banknote printer De La Rue's chairman steps down

 April 14 (Reuters) - British banknote printer De La Rue Plc DLAR.L said on Friday chairman Kevin Loosemore has resigned from his role and will leave office on May 1.

-Loosemore's resignation comes after its shareholder Crystal Amber Fund Limited in March had called for a general meeting in an effort to oust the company's chairman.
+Loosemore's resignation comes weeks after its third-largest shareholder Crystal Amber Fund Limited CRSL.L had called for a general meeting to oust the company's chairman.

+The company said it has launched a search for Loosemore's replacement.
+Crystal Amber has nominated Pepyn Dinandt as a candidate.

 (Reporting by Sinchita Mitra in Bengaluru; Editing by Shailesh Kuber)